Multilateral trading facility: History

 Permission to run any of the three types of service was required from an appropriate regulator, with the existing exchanges registering as regulated markets.

-Compared to "regulated markets"
+Comparison with "regulated markets"

 MTFs are a kind of "exchange lite" because they provide similar or competing trading services and have similar structures, like rulebooks and market surveillance departments.

 Market operators are also arbiters for securities.
 Companies wishing to list upon a regulated market undergo a listing process and pay fees; this allows the operator to ensure that only appropriate securities are available for trading.
 This may involve requirements about the number of shares that are available, standards around how the accounts of the company are maintained or strict rules about how news is released to the market.

 Whether or not a security has been "admitted to trading on a regulated market" is a key concept within MiFID, and is fundamental in how the rules apply to trading in the security.
 MTFs do not have a standard listing process and cannot change the regulatory status of a security.